700 Children's® – A Blog by Pediatric Experts

 The Importance of Sports Nutrition for Young Athletes

 Young athletes train long hours for their sport.
-In order to optimize that training, proper nutrition needs to be a regular component of their workout plan.
-A car needs fuel to run properly just as people (especially young athletes) need a healthful eating plan.
+In order to optimize their training, proper nutrition needs to be a regular part of their workout plan.

-Meal and snack planning takes extra time and is often pushed to the side due to hectic family schedules, but healthy eating has to be a priority.
+Meal and snack planning takes extra time and is often pushed to the side due to busy family schedules, but healthy eating must be a priority.
 The benefits of a healthy eating plan include:

 • Injury prevention